AFLplusplus/AFLplusplus/docs/env_variables.md

   - Setting `AFL_FORCE_UI` will force painting the UI on the screen even if no valid terminal was detected (for virtual consoles)

+  - If you are using persistent mode (you should, see [instrumentation/README.persistent_mode.md](instrumentation/README.persistent_mode.md)) some targets keep inherent state due which a detected crash testcase does not crash the target again when the testcase is given.
+To be able to still re-trigger these crashes you can use the `AFL_PERSISTENT_RECORD` variable with a value of how many previous fuzz cases to keep prio a crash. if set to e.g. 10, then the 9 previous inputs are written to out/default/crashes as RECORD:000000,cnt:000000 to RECORD:000000,cnt:000008 and RECORD:000000,cnt:000009 being the crash case.
+    NOTE: This option needs to be enabled in config.h first!

   - If you are Jakub, you may need `AFL_I_DONT_CARE_ABOUT_MISSING_CRASHES`.
     Others need not apply, unless they also want to disable the